Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 |Position  | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |Flag Name |   |   |   |   | L | Z | G | C |

-Table III 2: flags position and name
+Table III 2: Flags position and name

 The register has 4 flags, for their explication we will call the first number of the CMP instruction ‘A’ and the second ‘B’: